Decapoda - Anomura - Munidopsidae - Munidopsis

 Distribution: ICA (Guadeloupe).
 389/413 m. ?Only/ICA..

 Comment: Munidopsis barbarae is figured in Boone (1927, fig. 13).
 It resembles M. squamosa but with spines on carapace instead of tubercles for M. squamosa (Mayo, 1974: 363).
 The species is also remarkable by a corneous spine on dorsal cornea, reported as ‘squamous protuberance’ (Melo, 1999) or ‘spine’ (Chace, 1942).
-According to D. L. Felder (pers. com., September 2016) this ‘morph 1’ cannot be M. barbarae.
+According to D. L. Felder (pers. com., September 2016) ‘morph 1’ cannot be M. barbarae.
 Perhaps a new species.
+Confirmed in 2018 with morph 1 described as a new species by Rodríguez-Flores et al. (2018).

 Comment(s) on data